stulacy/personal-website/content/post/eloreview_20171229.md

 +++
 date = 2017-12-29
+modified = 2018-01-06
 draft = false
 tags = ["football", "elo", "machine learning", "Predictaball"] title = "Elo ratings of the Premier League: mid-season review" math = true
 +++

 This is going to be the first of 2 posts looking at the mid-season performance of my football prediction and rating system, [Predictaball](http://www.stuartlacy.co.uk/project/predictaball/).
 In this post I'm going to focus on the [Elo rating system](http://www.stuartlacy.co.uk/2017/08/31/implementing-an-elo-rating-system-for-european-football/).